StockNews.com Initiates Coverage on Ashford (NYSEAMERICAN:AINC)

-Equities research analysts at StockNews.com started coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Free Report) in a research report issued on Wednesday.
-The firm set a “buy” rating on the financial services provider’s stock.
+Equities researchers at StockNews.com began coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Free Report) in a research report issued on Saturday.
+The brokerage set a “buy” rating on the financial services provider’s stock.

-An institutional investor recently raised its position in Ashford stock.
-Vanguard Group Inc. grew its position in shares of Ashford Inc. (NYSEAMERICAN:AINC – Free Report) by 5.6% during the 1st quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 81,717 shares of the financial services provider’s stock after buying an additional 4,314 shares during the quarter.
-Vanguard Group Inc. owned 2.71% of Ashford worth $1,400,000 as of its most recent filing with the Securities & Exchange Commission.
-14.24% of the stock is currently owned by hedge funds and other institutional investors.
+A hedge fund recently raised its stake in Ashford stock.
+Vanguard Group Inc. boosted its holdings in Ashford Inc. (NYSEAMERICAN:AINC – Free Report) by 5.6% during the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The firm owned 81,717 shares of the financial services provider’s stock after acquiring an additional 4,314 shares during the period.
+Vanguard Group Inc. owned 2.71% of Ashford worth $1,400,000 as of its most recent filing with the Securities and Exchange Commission.
+12.95% of the stock is owned by hedge funds and other institutional investors.

 About Ashford